Hound-Dog Man: Casting

 Ricky Nelson, Lyndsay Crosby, and David Ladd were mentioned early on as possible stars, along with Stuart Whitman, who did wind up playing the title role.
 Tuesday Weld was at one stage mentioned as a possible female lead.
 Whitman was cast in March 1959.

 The movie eventually became a starring vehicle for Fabian, who had released a series of hit singles.
 20th Century Fox had enjoyed success launching pop stars Elvis Presley and Pat Boone into film careers and thought they could do the same with Fabian.
 He was paid $35,000 for ten weeks work.

+Siegel recalled, "They thought they had a gold mine in Fabian and they wanted it to be a Fabian vehicle — that’s where we were poles apart, much as I like Fabian."

+Curtis Harrington, who worked for Wald, was assigned to the film as associate picture.
+He wrote in his memoirs that he and Siegel went to see Fabian in concert at the Palladium in Hollywood:

+Every move that Fabian made was greeted by screams and squeals of delight from his predominately young female audience.
+Don turned to me and said, “We really don’t need to do anything, do we?
+Just put him up on the screen and forget the rest.”
+But we didn’t forget the rest, and we cobbled together a reasonably good screenplay with a reasonably good cast to surround Fabian.

 Siegel said Wald wanted Fabian to "sing at least twelve songs in the picture.
 Fabian, though one of the nicest kids I ever mat, couldn't sing and knew it...
 I wanted to make Fred Gipson's excellent novel into a film which didn't feature any songs.
 Wald turned me down flat."

 Wald tried to get Jayne Mansfield to play the part of a blousy barmaid but was unsuccessful.
 Dodie Stevens was cast because Wald's teenage sons liked her song "Pink Shoe Laces".

+Curtis Harrington wrote that he was excited to be working with Betty Field, an actress he had long admired, but when he saw her at the costume fitting he "sensed that the fire in her had died out" and later "knew that my first impression had been correct.
+She was a fine actress but the magic that had so thrilled me had gone."